wilmix8/JAVA7.0/README.md

 ===================

-OAKJAVA7(JAVA7.0) is   invented by  wilmix jemin  j  at  year  2013 in  java  and modified  in  DOTWEB3.0 P.L in year  2016.
+OAKJAVA7(JAVA7.0) is   invented by  wilmix jemin  j  at  year  2013 in  java  and modified  in  DOTWEB3.0 P.L in year  2016.And now at year 2025, Further modified  at  CH$ P.L instead of java.